 Your child may be covered by your (or a parent’s) medical or health insurance plan, but that young adult also needs some basic estate planning documents.

 You may be thinking, “Wait a minute!
 Estate planning is only for older people with substantial assets.
 Why would a kid need an estate plan?”

-The answer is this – – in the event of disability due to illness or accident.
+The answer is this - - in the event of disability due to illness or accident.
 Most people only think of estate planning in case of death.
-However, a young person has a much greater chance of being ill or disabled , and unable to handle his or her own affairs, than passing away.
+However, a young person has a much greater chance of being ill or disabled , and unable to handle his or her own affairs than passing away.

-Your insurance may cover the child’s medical expenses, but once a child becomes 18 and is considered an adult under the law, you as the parent may no longer automically have access to your child’s financial, educational and medical information in an emergency and may not immediately make decisions for your child.
-Unless your child sets up the proper legal documents, you may be forced into an unnecessary Court Conservatorship, and be burdened with delays when critical decisions need to be made, not to mention excessive paperwork, attorney fees and Court costs!
+Your insurance may cover the child’s medical expenses, but once a child becomes 18 and is considered an adult under the law, you as the parent no longer automically have access to your child’s financial, educational and medical information in an emergency and can’t immediately make decisions for your child.
+Unless your child sets up the proper legal documents, you may be forced into an unnecessary Court Conservatorship, and be burdened with delays when critical decisions need to be made, not to mention paperwork, attorney fees and Court costs!

 The federal law known as “HIPAA” (and a corresponding California law known as “CMIA”) limits access to an adult’s private health information, even by a parent or other close relative.
 A proper HIPAA Authorization document waives this confidentiality and can allow a parent (or other appointed person) access to the young adult’s hospital admission information and medical records, as well as to speak with medical professionals regarding the person’s condition and medical treatment recommendations.